Fair Algorithms for Hierarchical Agglomerative Clustering

-As a result, this marketing clustering algorithm has \textit{disparate impact} on POC as well as women, as they are deprived of an opportunity of improvement at each level of the hierarchy/cluster output.
-Therefore, it is important to study \textit{protected groups} (e.g., ethnicity and gender) and the corresponding fairness in such a hierarchical clustering setting.
-In this case, race/ethnicity and gender can be considered as \textit{protected groups} and the objective of the fair hierarchical clustering algorithm is to ensure that each group gets a certain minimum representation, for each promotion's target cluster, for some $k$ number of clusters.
-Moreover, no group should be overwhelmingly preferred, and thus there should also be a cap on the maximum representation allowed.
-This example demonstrates how \textit{bounded representation} mitigates disparate impact, specifically in the context of clustering.
-We would like our fair hierarchical clustering algorithm to output trees that abide by this notion of fairness.
+As a result, this marketing clustering algorithm has \textit{disparate impact} on POC as well as women.
+In this case, race/ethnicity and gender can be considered as \textit{protected groups} and the objective of the fair hierarchical clustering algorithm is to ensure that each group gets a certain minimum representation.
+Moreover, no group should be overwhelmingly preferred, meaning there should be a cap on the maximum representation allowed.
+This example demonstrates how \textit{bounded representation} mitigates disparate impact in the context of clustering.
+Our goal is to develop a hierarchical clustering algorithm to output trees that abide by this notion of fairness.